Winds-Studio/DeathMessages/README.md

 ## Building

-For Developers:

-- The plugin uses a mix of kotlin and java and as such you must compile kotlin as well
 - Use Java 17
+- Open your IDE, recommended to use IDEA
-- Compile the plugin with: `mvn clean kotlin:compile package`
+- Build the plugin with: `./gradlew clean build`

 ## TODOs